NomicFoundation/hardhat/docs/src/content/ignition/docs/guides/create2.md

 # Deploying via Create2

-When deploying contracts, you may want to deploy them to a specific address.
+When deploying contracts, you may want to deploy them to a deterministic address.
 This can be useful for a variety of reasons, such as deploying a contract to the same address on multiple networks.
 Hardhat Ignition makes this easy by allowing you to deploy your existing Ignition modules via a `create2` deployment utilizing the [CreateX factory](https://createx.rocks/).

 :::tip